 In support of undergraduate and graduate programs, the libraries provide interlibrary loan and document delivery services.
 The Interlibrary Loan Department borrows books and articles from libraries around the world and provides electronic document delivery service for articles and book chapters held by the A&M Commerce libraries.

-A&M-Commerce Libraries are members of the Texas A&M University System, Amigos, TexShare, the Greater Western Library Alliance, and the Phoenix group.
+A&M-Commerce Libraries are members of the Texas A&M University System, Amigos, TexShare, and the Greater Western Library Alliance.
 These alliances allow A&M-Commerce students access to all state-supported academic libraries plus many of the regional private universities as supplementary resources to the Gee Library collections.

 Other Research Facilities

-Among other research facilities at A&M-Commerce are the laboratories for arts and sciences and the University Farm.
+Among other research facilities at A&M-Commerce are the laboratories for arts and sciences and the University Farms.

 IT Support Services

 The IT Support Center is located in the Business Administration Building in room number 156.
-IT Support Center provides end-user support for hardware and software issues for computers, Macs and printers, telecommunications; ethernet, on-campus wireless connections, myLeo portal, and LEOmail.
-IT Support Services also provides software support for personal computers including, but not limited to, computer virus and spyware scanning and removal.
-IT Support Services also provides user training and client engineering services as well as management of IT communications, incident management, and IT asset inventory and tracking.
-The Support Center serves as the liaison between the user and IT for incidents, work requests, projects and other related IT issues.
+The IT Support Center provides end-user support for hardware and software issues for computers, Macs and printers, telecommunications; ethernet, on-campus wireless access, myLeo portal, LEOmail, cell phones and access account management.
+Support Services also provides software support for personal computers including but not limited to, computer virus and spyware scanning and removal.

 The mission of IT Support Services (ITSS) is to become a value-centric organization that provides the highest level of service while focusing on continuous process improvement and knowledge transfer.
 ITSS seeks to establish trust with customers through professionalism, high quality customer service and a commitment to partnership and collaboration.
 The IT Support Center may be reached via email at email@example.com and by calling the 24/7 helpdesk at 903-468-6000.
 The helpdesk observes University holidays.

 Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Dean of Campus Live and Student Development, Assistant Dean of Campus Live and Student Development, Center for Applied Leadership, Counseling Center, International Student Services, Judicial Affairs, Residential Living and Learning, and TRIO Programs.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Assistant Vice President and Dean of Campus Life & Student Development, Assistant Dean of Campus Life & Student Development and Judicial Affairs, Counseling Center, Residential Living & Learning, International Student & Scholar Services, and TRIO Programs.

-Residential Living and Learning at Texas A&M University-Commerce offers a variety of living environments: traditional residence halls, suite-style residence halls, single student apartments, and family housing apartments.
-Residential Living and Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
+The Department Residential Living & Learning at Texas A&M University-Commerce offers a variety of living environments: traditional residence halls, suite-style residence halls, and single student apartments.
+The Department of Residential Living & Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
 Residential Living and Learning is located in D. Whitney Halladay Students Services Building.
-For more information about student housing, please contact Residential Living and Learning at 903-886-5797 or email ResidenceLife@tamuc.edu.
-You may also visit the department's website at Residential Living and Learning .
+For more information about student housing, please contact Residential Living & Learning and/or visit the departmenal website at Residential Living and Learning .

-- First Floor: Welcome Desk, The Club, Pride Shop Printing, Campus Bookstore, Convenience Store, Mane Card Office, Campus Dining and Food Court.
+- First Floor: Welcome Desk, the Club, Campus Bookstore, Convenience Store, Mane Card Office, Special Events Room, Campus Dining and Food Court.
 The S.E.E.D.S. office is a new addition to the 1st floor!
 The office is a great place to hang out and get to know other students on campus!

-- Second Floor: Student Activities & Leadership includes the hub for student organizations, Fraternity & Sorority Life, Campus Activities Board, Student Government Association, & RSC Scheduling Office.
+- Second Floor: The Student Involvement Suite (SIS) is the hub for student organizations, Fraternity & Sorority Life, Campus Activities Board, Student Government Association, & RSC Scheduling Office.
 The Center for Leadership Engagement and Development (L.E.A.D.) offers leadership programs and activities for students.
-A large combo Conference Room and six break rooms for meetings, luncheons and presentations can be utilized by students, faculty, staff and community guests.
+A large combo Conference Room and 15 additional rooms for meetings, luncheons and presentations can be utilized by students, faculty, staff and community guests.

-The student center is located on the corner of Neal and Stonewall streets right across from the Science Center.
-This 92,000 square foot structure contains state of the art technology integrated into its design to promote the very best for presentations, entertainment and everyday functional use. http://web.tamuc.edu/RSC
+The student center is located on the corner of Neal and Stonewall streets right across from the Science Center. http://tamuc.edu/RSC

-Opened in the Summer of 2003, the Morris Recreation Center is a $12 million state-of-the-art recreation facility that is a focal point of the campus life at Texas A&M University-Commerce.
-The facility features the following activity areas: two multi-purpose basketball courts, a 45 foot climbing wall and bouldering wall, three lane jogging track, four multi-purpose racquetball courts, large fitness room with cardiovascular machines and weight equipment, fitness activity room, classroom, lounge, and men's and women's locker rooms.
+The Morris Recreation Center is a $12 million state-of-the-art recreation facility that is a focal point of the campus life at Texas A&M University-Commerce.
+The facility features the following activity areas: two multipurpose basketball courts, a 45 foot climbing wall and bouldering wall, three lane jogging track, four multipurpose racquetball courts, large fitness room with cardiovascular machines and weight equipment, fitness activity room, classroom, lounge, and men's and women's locker rooms.
 The outside area includes: heated leisure pool, two-tier hot tub, two sand volleyball courts, picnic tables, barbeque pits, and a sunbathing area.
 The newest addition to the facility will include an outdoor multipurpose activity court that will house numerous intramural and special events as well as be available for informal recreation.
 The Morris Recreation Center serves as the "heartbeat" of student life where participants can learn, engage, grow, and recreate.
 Additional information about our services is available at the department's website: www.tamuc.edu/campusrec or by calling our business center at 903-468-8128.

 Cain Sports Complex

-Located on the western edge of campus, the Cain Sports Complex is a multipurpose outdoor facility for Texas A&M University-Commerce and the Commerce community.
+Located on the western edge of campus, the Cain Sports Complex is a multi-purpose outdoor facility for Texas A&M University-Commerce.
 It features multiple sport fields, multipurpose green space, two barbeque grills, and eight picnic tables.
-Home to Campus Recreation's Intramural program, the Cain Sports Complex plays host to numerous outdoor Intramural events.
-Also featured at the complex are lighted NCAA softball and baseball fields, two lighted Intramural Sports fields, and an informal soccer field.
-The area is great for parties, organizational events, or simply a fun weekend with family or friends.
+Home to Campus Recreation's intramural program, the Cain Sports Complex plays host to numerous outdoor Intramural events.
+This area is great for parties, organizational events, or simply a fun weekend with family or friends with an approved reservation.

 Outdoor Adventure Center